GundamD/conceal/README.md

   fileStream,
   Entity.create("entity_id"));

-// Read into a byte array.
 int read;
 byte[] buffer = new byte[1024];

-// You must read the entire stream to completion.
-// The verification is done at the end of the stream.
-// Thus not reading till the end of the stream will cause
-// a security bug.
-For safety, you should not
-// use any of the data until it's been fully read or throw
-// away the data if an exception occurs. while ((read = inputStream.read(buffer)) != -1) {
+while ((read = inputStream.read(buffer)) != -1) {
   out.write(buffer, 0, read);
 }